ArthurLee-cube/Extended-Research-Program/README.md

 ## 1. Purpose

 This folder provides data access and preparation instructions and the code for reproducing the reported area-level and branch-level TDABM analyses.
-The complete datasets are not distributed with the submission.
 Users should obtain the required inputs from the sources below and prepare them in the formats expected by the notebooks.

-The workflow combines England and Wales Census 2021 data, Scotland Census 2022 data, Geolytix bank-branch records, a postcode-to-small-area lookup and a combined Great Britain boundary file.
-It produces two analytical CSV files, exploratory analyses, maps, Ball Mapper graphs and robustness checks.
+The workflow combines England and Wales Census 2021 data, Scotland Census 2022 data, Geolytix bank-branch records, a postcode to small area lookup file and a combined Great Britain boundary file.
+Final outputs contain two analytical CSV files, exploratory analyses, maps, Ball Mapper graphs and robustness checks.

 ## 2. Data Sources and Websites

 ### Census data

 Census data describe the social and economic characteristics of the neighbourhoods in which bank branches are located.
-This study uses the `2021 Census for England and Wales at LSOA level` and the `2022 Census for Scotland at Data Zone level`.
+Census data input in theThis study uses the `2021 Census for England and Wales at LSOA level` and the `2022 Census for Scotland at Data Zone level`.
-The required topics are age, household deprivation, general health, disability, car or van availability, industry, National Statistics Socio-economic Classification (NS-SEC), qualifications and economic activity.
-These variables provide the neighbourhood profiles used in the area-level and branch-level analyses.
+Required topics are including age, household deprivation, general health, disability, car or van availability, industry, National Statistics Socio-economic Classification (NS-SEC), qualifications and economic activity.
 England and Wales data are available through [Nomis Census 2021 downloads](https://www.nomisweb.co.uk/sources/census_2021_bulk).
 Scottish data can be obtained through [Scotland’s Census](https://www.scotlandscensus.gov.uk/webapi/jsf/dataCatalogueExplorer.xhtml).
 Select the relevant topics and geographical units, then prepare the downloaded tables in the formats specified in the data matching notebook.

 ### Bank branch status data
 Geolytix records provide information on branch locations and operating status.
-The analysis links these records to census areas to compare open and closed branches and identify areas with no remaining recorded open branch.
+Both area level and branch level analysis will link the bank status to census census to compare `open` and `closed` branches and identify areas with `complete withdrawal` and retained provision.
-Data access information is available through the [Geolytix banking page](https://geolytix.com/blog/banking-building-societies-locations-2/) and its [open-data websties](https://geolytix.com/blog/tag/open-data/
+Data access information is available through the [Geolytix banking page](https://geolytix.com/blog/banking-building-societies-locations-2/) and [open data main portal](https://geolytix.com/blog/tag/open-data/
 ).
 Record the release version and download date, as later updates may change the branch records and resulting counts.

 ### Postcode lookup and Boundary Files

 Postcode lookup data assign each bank branch to its corresponding LSOA or Data Zone.
-The prepared lookup must contain pcds for the postcode and lsoa21cd for the small-area identifier.
-The latter is a common field name used by the code: it should contain `2021 LSOA codes for England and Wales` and `2022 Data Zone codes for Scotland`.
+Lookup file must contain pcds for the postcode and lsoa21cd while downloading the file.
+The latter Lsoa21cd is a field name which should contain `2021 LSOA codes for England and Wales` and `2022 Data Zone codes for Scotland`.

 The [ONS Open Geography Portal](https://geoportal.statistics.gov.uk/) provides access to geographical lookup products, including the [postcode lookup access page](https://geoportal.statistics.gov.uk/datasets/9d8364ebae8b4439aa66cda440e54fc8/about).
 Check that the lookup covers the required countries and uses geographical identifiers consistent with the census inputs.